 Owners, managers and tenants of commercial premises and industrial property have a huge responsibility to look after the asset.
+To do so you need to understand commercial property surveys and reports.

 Building Survey

 If you intend to purchase commercial property, commissioning a Building Survey is a must.
 The survey will provide a detailed report on the condition of the building.
-This will includ highlighting any defects and advising of future maintenance and repair requirements.
+This will include highlighting any defects and advising of future maintenance and repair requirements.

-Due to the natur of commercial leases, the terms of which often state that the tenant is liable for property repairs, a Building Survey is key to help ascertain the detailed condition of the building and building elements.
-The report may also contain suggestions for remedial work.
+Due to the nature of commercial leases, the terms of which often state that the tenant is liable for property repairs, a Building Survey is also key for a potential tenant.

 From the point of view of the tenant, it is crucial to understand the future repair liabilities which can impact the negotiations of the lease or freehold purchase.